zjkuang/ReactNavigationTypeScript/README.md

 ### Present `Variant Modals in RootStack` vs `Single Modal Rendering Variant Components`

 In real world, an app can have dozens of modal screens.
 As recommended by React Navigation doc, the modal screens are hosted by the top level RootStack along with the MainTab or MainStack.
-We have 2 options here,
+Here we have 2 options,

-(1) Register dozens of different components as as modal screens of RootStack
+(1) Register dozens of different components as as modal screens of RootStack, as per recommended by React Navigation doc;

 (2) Register one single component as a modal screen of RootStack.
-Then this single component, when presented, needs to know which contextual component shall be rendered.
+And this single component, when presented, renders a contextual component.

-Here we pick option (2) in order to show how to pass props to the modal component from the navigation action.
+Here we pick option (2) to show how to pass props to the modal component from the navigation action so that the modal screen component knows which contextual component shall be rendered.

 In `ModalView`
 ```